splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 4. The :strong:`Scope` determines how APM associates the span tag or process with services in a trace:

    - Select :strong:`Service` to associate the span tag or process with services.
 This means the value of the span tag or process might change across services in a given trace.
-Specify ``All Services`` to index the span tag or process for every service.
+Select ``All Services`` to index the span tag or process for every service.
 Select specific services to index the span tag or process for only those services.

      .. note:: If you index a span tag or process at the service level, you can also use it as a custom dimension in Monitoring MetricSets.
 See :ref:`cmms` for instructions.